 Taiwan simulates China attacks as tension rises

-The island began two days of military drills today as the government sought to reassure the public in the face of deteriorating relations with China.
-Armed forces gathered in central Taiwan for annual drills that saw troops practise combat skills with tanks, attack helicopters and artillery.
+Taiwan began two days of military drills yesterday simulating an attack by China as the government sought to reassure the public in the face of deteriorating relations with Beijing.
+The island's armed forces gathered in central Taiwan for annual drills that saw troops practise combat skills with tanks, attack helicopters and artillery.

 |Title